AlifRadifanPiandy/Node.js_Express_MySQL_Sequelize_Supermarket-Cashier_RESTful-API/README.md

 https://documenter.getpostman.com/view/24200467/2sA3XJk4ri

-## Contribution
+## Contributing

-We welcome contributions from the community.
-If you would like to contribute to this project, please go to "Issues" to find the work that needs to be done or create a "Pull Request" with your proposed changes.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for more details.
+This project is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).